 5. What do you know about SDD?

-Your lingo acumen is being tested when you get one of these types of questions.
+Your lingo acumen is being tested when you get one of these types of business analyst interview questions.
 Explain that the system design document (SDD) is a middle step separating business users and developers.

 Check out these five hiring and salary trends for senior business systems analysts.